-A: I do, although the portion of me that likes having control over these things is still enjoying this age…neither child is really old enough to have voiced much in the way of style preference.
+I do decorate with my kids’ taste and joy in mind, although the portion of me that likes having control over these things is still enjoying this age…neither child is really old enough to have voiced much in the way of style preference.
 We moved Oscar’s bedroom furniture around recently, and allowed him to have some say in where things went.
 He had become afraid of a particular corner of his room, and didn’t like being right by a window while he slept, and so we all collaborated to find a better arrangement for him.

 Mostly I do what I can to optimize the boys’ independence.
 In the playroom we use low shelving so that their toys are accessible.
 In their bedrooms I’ve placed books at a height where they can get to them easily (and also put them away).
 Both of their rooms has a chalkboard wall for fun, and I like to put things that they’ve made on display in various places.